 A review by the World Bank found youth employment initiatives in Sub-Saharan Africa (SSA) to show an emphasis on labour market supply-side training and entrepreneurship schemes and a dearth of interventions to make the labour market work better for young people (such as wage subsidies and public works programmes).
-It also found youth employment programmes depended almost entirely on donor funding.
-Nigeria's current portfolio of youth employment programmes thus sets it apart from the wider region SSA.
-Nigeria has a broader mix of programmes and a strong government lead in financing and implementation.
+It also found youth employment programmes depended almost entirely on donor funding.68 Nigeria's current portfolio of youth employment programmes and a strong government lead in financing and implementation.
 The contribution of development partners to these programmes have been mostly in the form of provision of technical support.

-World Bank (2007) 'International Experience on Youth Employment Interventions: the Youth Employment Inventory', Washington DC, World Bank, p.11.
+68 World Bank (2007) 'International Experience on Youth Employment Interventions: the Youth Employment Inventory', Washington DC, World Bank, p.11.